 Ankle monitors are designed to be tamper-resistant and can alert authorities to removal attempts, such as cutting the fiber optic in the band causing a break in the light being detected.

 The most common configuration is a GPS Cellular transmitter combination.
 The unit is self-contained.
 It uses the cellular signal to triangulate its position and to talk to the base computers.
-Some units will use the WIFI networks as well.
+Some units will use WIFI networks as well.
 The GPS Satellite data are, of course, used to determine its position more accurately to within a few feet (20 to 30 ft) accuracies.
 If a cellular signal is lost, the unit continues to record its GPS coordinates.
 Storing them for up to one week.

-With the advent of cell phones and less use of landlines in homes, using Radio Frequency units using a landline to communicate have almost become obsolete.
-If an offender is not at the prescribed location such as his home, work or if he is to take a prescribed route and does not.
+With the advent of cell phones and less use of landlines in homes, using Radio Frequency units using a landline to communicate has almost become obsolete.
+If an offender is not at the prescribed location such as his home, work, or if he is to take a prescribed route and does not.
 An alert message is sent to the service center and then relayed to the supervising probation or parole officer.
 GPS units are similar in design.
 Persons subject to a restraining order may also be subject to GPS monitoring.

 By-Passing A House Arrest Ankle Monitor

 Let me start off by saying, this is quite a challenge for anyone trying to bypass the Ankle Monitor.
 We have seen throughout the years many creative ways in which the bracelet has been bypassed.
 Thanks to those lessons we have developed the latest ankle monitor, much has been learned.

 In my opinion, if these participants would have placed the effort and creativeness they used to try to bypass a House Arrest Bracelet, into making products that solve problems or applying it into positive things, the world would be a better place.